NetNude Logo Kauai Nude

 Tunnels Point Beach.

 This beach has been clothing-optional for 40 years.
-Located immediately east of Tunnels Beach in Haena, north shore.
+Located immediately east of Tunnels Beach, which is Haena County Park in Haena, north shore.
 Million dollar homes abut the beach and you feel as if you are sunning in someone's back yard.
-I went there a lot in 2004 until a lifeguard tried to have me arrested.
-However, he "ignores" single nude females-he likes to see girls on "his" beach, but not males, even males with girls.
-Perverted.
-Lifeguards patrol on ATV's but only one hates nudists.
-It is a beautiful spot and sunsets behind the "Bali Hai" peak are memorable.
-Try and just remember topfree and g-string is legal beyond debate.
+I reminds me a little of Lanikai on Oahu, but more beautiful.
+I went there a lot in 2004 until a county lifeguard tried to have me arrested.
+Of course, I wasn't and I made a formal complaint against the lifeguard which resulted in the generation of the Kauai Fire Department memo instructing lifeguards how to handle topless and nude situations.
+He "ignores" single nude females - he likes to see girls on "his" beach, but not males, even males with girls!

 Trophy Home at Tunnels Point Beach